Wall Street on track to snap 3-day losing streak as technology stocks rise

 Bitcoin regained some lost ground to trade near $40,000 a day after a brutal selloff, helping renew appetite for risk.
-Crypto-exchange operator Coinbase Global (COIN.O) rose 3.7%.
-Crypto-miner Riot Blockchain (RIOT.O) fell 1%, Marathon Digital Holdings (MARA.O) dropped 1.5%.
+Crypto-exchange operator Coinbase Global rose 3.7%.
+Crypto-miner Riot Blockchain fell 1%, Marathon Digital Holdings dropped 1.5%.

 “There’s a big risk of regulatory risk to crypto.
 That’s not fully appreciated,” said Jay Hatfield, founder and chief executive of Infrastructure Capital Management in New York.
 “The central banks have a monopoly on currency.
 And so we just think that it’s a little bit surprising they haven’t enforced that monopoly.”